Rwb3n/SF-Boxfresh-app/README.md

 A Salesforce-native solution for service scheduling, inventory management, and customer communication, built using Theory of Constraints principles and [Pocket Flow Framework](https://github.com/The-Pocket-World/Pocket-Flow-Framework)'s Design Philosophy.

-## Latest Update: Documentation Consolidation Complete (April 11, 2025)
+## Latest Update: Documentation Consolidation Complete (April 15, 2025)
-All documentation has been successfully reorganized and consolidated, preparing the project for Phase 2 implementation.
-The documentation now features improved navigation, streamlined information flow, and consolidated content.
+All documentation has been successfully reorganized and consolidated, preparing the project for Phase 2 RE-implementation.
+The while in the process of updating, documentation now features improved navigation, streamlined information flow, and consolidated content.
 See our [Documentation Home](docs/index.md) for complete details.

 ## Core Documentation